StatBiomed/BetabinGLM/README.rst

   model = BetaBinomial(x, y, fit_intercept = True, method = "Nelder-Mead")

-This package is similar to the 'betabin' mentioned above expect using a different way to initialize and calling scipy.optimize.minimize several times during optimization.
+This package is similar to the ``betabin`` mentioned above expect using a different way to initialize and calling scipy.optimize.minimize several times during optimization.
 Also, Nelder-Mead is used by default, instead of SLSQP.
 Try this one if the 'betabin' can't offer a sactisfying result.

 .. code-block:: python